 Please bring in nappies, wipes and cream to be kept in your child’s named bathroom box.
 We support families with toilet-training and are happy to discuss the issue and share experiences.
 Don’t worry about ‘accidents’… we are used to them and we are sensitive to how children and their families feel during toilet training.

-Here in caterpillars we have a shared set of rules which we talk about with the children and sensitively encourage the children to follow.
+Here in Cocoons we have a shared set of rules which we talk about with the children and sensitively encourage the children to follow.

 We are kind and helpful

 We listen to the grown-ups and each other